Newborn Sleep | Baby Dribble THE PODCAST episode: 2

 False 57%

-Your baby should be sleeping through the week at 12 weeks
+Your baby should be sleeping through the night by 12 weeks.

 Yes 13%